 Sexual contact and/or sexual penetration without the consent of the victim, regardless of either person's gender, including situations where coercion, force or the threat of force was used; situations where the perpetrator knew or should have known that the victim was physically or mentally incapable of resisting or appraising the nature of his/her conduct (i.e., mentally challenged, disabled, intoxicated, etc.); or where the perpetrator is nineteen years of age or older and the victim is at least twelve but less than sixteen years of age.
-A victim must simply provide enough resistance, either verbally or physically, to make the perpetrator aware of the lack of consent.
+A victim must simply provide enough resistance, either verbally or physically, to make the victim's refusal genuine and real and so as to reasonably make perpetrator aware of the lack of consent.
 A victim need not resist verbally or physically where it would be useless or futile to do so.